-Corequisite: BIOC2312
+Corequisite: BIOC2201

 Note/s: Enrolment in this unit may be subject to quota restrictions.
 Such restrictions will only apply to students taking this unit as an elective part of their program.
+Students must enrol at the Biological Science Registration Centre, Room G20, Biological Sciences Building.
+For further details, see Faculty timetable.

-Genome structure and life cycles in prokaryotes and eukaryotes: DNA, gene mapping, cytogenics.
+Genome structure and life cycles in prokaryotes and Eukaryotes: DNA, gene mapping, cytogenics.
 Genetic transmission, mutation, recombination.
 Gene regulation, interaction and development.
 Genetic variation and evolution of molecules, populations and species: Mating, selection, migration, population size, mutation, environment.
 Applications, including humans and genetic engineering.